pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 ```

-We put <code>RedditService</code> as a provider in the component decorator and we inject it in the constructorto make it available inside.
+We put <code>RedditService</code> as a provider in the component decorator and we inject it in the constructor to make it available inside.

     constructor(private service: RedditService) { }

-We use <code> implements  OnInit </code> and <code>ngOnInit() {} </code> to implement a  [lifecycle hook](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html#!#hooks-overview) that is executing when the compoenent loads.
+We use <code> implements  OnInit </code> and <code>ngOnInit() {} </code> to implement a [lifecycle hook](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html#!#hooks-overview) that is executing when the component loads.
 For now we'll leave it blank and use it when we're going have to load the data from Reddit.

 The <code>loadWallpapers</code> function is used to fill up the local <code>wallpaperListing</code> class with data.
-We pass <code>null</code> to the function to indicate that <code>wallpaperListing</code> is being filled with data for the first imte.
+We pass <code>null</code> to the function to indicate that <code>wallpaperListing</code> is being filled with data for the first time.

-The <code>open</code> function will open a new tab with an URL for a selected wallpaper.
+The <code>open</code> function will open a new tab with a URL for a selected wallpaper.
 We will do so by binding the function to a <code>click</code> event in the template.